jeffthomasweb/HerokuFlaskHelloWorld/README.md

 ```
 flask run
 ```
 and open http://127.0.0.1:5000/ in a browser.
-Hold the Ctrl c keys to stop the test web server.
+Hold the Ctrl c keys when you'd like to stop the test web server.

 ### Deploying to Heroku
 To create a new Heroku project that we would like to deploy, type: